MicrosoftDocs/azure-docs/articles/active-directory/develop/sample-v1-code.md

 You can also contribute to our samples on GitHub.
 To learn how, see [Microsoft Azure Active Directory samples and documentation](https://github.com/Azure-Samples?page=3&query=active-directory).

-## Single page applications
+## Single-page applications

-This sample shows how to write a single page application secured with Azure AD.
+This sample shows how to write a single-page application secured with Azure AD.

  Platform | Calls its own API | Calls another Web API
  -------- |  --------------------- | ------------------ | ----------------